-On the last track, we discussed three changes in ethical boundaries in regards to the disclosure of raw test data.
+In the last section, we discussed three changes in ethical boundaries in regards to the disclosure of raw test data.
 These three test data boundary changes include: shift in standards; effects of HIPAA; and protecting test security.

-On this track, we will discuss three controversies created by HIPAA and its possible breach of ethical boundaries.
+On this section, we will discuss three controversies created by HIPAA and its possible breach of ethical boundaries.
 These three HIPAA privacy controversies include: governmentally accessed information; contradictory language; and employer access.

 For the first time in history, an act of legislation makes it legal for the United States government to retrieve medical information about its citizens, often without the knowledge of the citizens themselves.
 In addition, HHS has created what HIPAA expert Michael Freeny terms "a holy trinity of insurers, providers, and claims clearinghouses" who can exchange information freely between each other without the client’s knowledge.